raghav-upadhyay2002/Sentiment-Analysis-Annotation.pdf/README.md

 	•	Check the output plots and evaluation metrics generated during training.

 ## Future Work

-	•	Expand the dataset to include more nuanced sentiments like neutral or mixed.
+- **Dataset Expansion:** Include more nuanced sentiments like neutral or mixed to enhance classification depth.
-	•	Experiment with advanced NLP techniques like transformers for better classification accuracy.
+- **Advanced Techniques:** Experiment with state-of-the-art NLP models like transformers for improved accuracy.
-	•	Implement active learning to refine annotations dynamically.
+- **Active Learning:** Implement dynamic annotation refinement using active learning techniques.

 ## References

-	•	Amazon Reviews Dataset
+- **Amazon Reviews Dataset:** Manually collected from the Amazon review section of a refurbished phone seller.
-	•	Scikit-learn Documentation: Cohen’s Kappa
+- **Scikit-learn Documentation:** Used for Cohen’s Kappa implementation.
-	•	Grammarly for grammar checks and rephrasing.
+- **Grammarly:** Assisted with grammar checks and rephrasing for the documentation.

 ## Author
-    Raghav Upadhyay
-    Feel free to contribute or suggest improvements for this project!
+- **Raghav Upadhyay:** Feel free to contribute or suggest improvements for this project!